Stachelbeere1248/zombies-utils/README.md

 # zombies-utils
+Hello, I am currently working on this mod.
+More features will come.
+For now it has:
+- An accurate timer
+- Automatic splitting
+- Tracking of splits & segment PBs (with custom categories)
+- SLA hud
+- 1 chat macro
-Disclaimers
+#### Disclaimers
 - If you are using a Hypixel language other than english the mod may not work entirely.
 Use /lang en.
 ## For Users
-The Timer automatically splits every round.
+The timer automatically splits every round.
 The Personal-Best-recorder automatically distinguishes between maps and difficulties.
 ### Config
 - SLA Launcher: if on, sets and displays SLA when the mod starts the timer
 - short SLA: if on, hides inactive windows & rooms from the SLA display